TIY-LR-FEE/assignments/31-a-real-app/README.md

 ## Explorer Mode

-1. Create a new project via Source Tree called `30-register-login`.
+1. Create a new project via Source Tree called `31-a-real-app`.
 If you don't remember how, [watch this video](https://www.youtube.com/watch?v=Mp3LYUVKoKU).

-2. In your `30-register-login` directory run `startfrom tiy-lr-fee/assignments 30-register-login` to download the boilerplate.

-3. Login to your Firebase and create a new app for this project.
-Remember, the URL for that app is your Firebase ref.
-Open that app and click 'Login & Auth' on the side.
-Choose Email & Password and enable it

-4. Open `config.js` and create the routes for this application.

-6. Open `index.js` and glue everything together.
-You should be importing three controllers and a service

-7. Open `service.js` and complete it.
-There are several things in there that send you to the Firebase docs.
-The link is https://www.firebase.com/docs/web/libraries/angular/api.html

-8. Open `controllers/register.js` and complete it.

-9. Open `views/register.html` and create your register view.
-It should have a field for email and password, and a button to register.
-The button should call the register function in your controller.
-There should be a button that links to the Login page as well.

-10. Open `controllers/profile.js` and complete it

-11. Open `views/profile.html` and create your profile view.
-It should display the user's email, as well as a button to Logout.
-The logout button should call the logout function in the controller when clicked.

-12. Open `controllers/login.js` and complete it

-13. Open `views/login.html` and create your login view.
-It should look very similar to the register view, except that the button should say Login instead of Register and it should call the login function on the controller.
-There should be a button that links to the Register page as well.
+2. YOU MUST HAVE COMPLETED 30-register-login TO DO THIS.
+You're going to use `startfrom` to start from your _own_ previous project.
+In your `31-a-real-app` directory run `startfrom <your GitHub link here>` to download the boilerplate.
+You can get your GitHub link by going to your GitHub repo and copying the URL near where it says HTTPS.

+3. Create a new module called `locations`.
+It'll need all of the usual files, including a service.
+You should only need one controller.
+Put some sample text in your view and verify that it works before you continue.

+4. Open your location controller and add the code from the profile controller that detects if the user is logged in or not.

+5. In your view for `locations`, add a form that takes address, city and state as three separate fields.
+Save that information to Firebase.
+This should work very similarly to the Firebase todo app.

+6. Install ngmap by running `npm install ngmap`, then open `app.js` and include it.
+You'll need to import it, then add `ngMap` to your App module's dependencies.

+7. Put ngmap on your `locations` view under your form.
+Center the map on your current location, then add markers for each of your locations.

+8. Style it!

 ## Adventurer Mode

-We don't have much information for the user at the moment.
-Let's add a new view/controller to solve this.

-1. Create a new view/controller to allow them to edit their profile.
-The url should be /profile/edit

-2. Display a form that takes First Name, Last Name and a few other user profile fields.

-3. Use $firebaseObject to wire this information up.
-You should be storing it at users -> user id here -> profile in Firebase.
-This is very similar to yesterday's assignment.
-Put this in the service.

-4. Show the new information on the profile page.
-Add a button to take you to the edit profile page.
-The edit profile page should kick you back to the login page if you aren't logged in, just like the profile page does.
+Let's add some information about the locations.
+Update your form to take a name and a description for each location.
+Then, create a property 'currentLocation' in your controller.
+On the page, below the map, show the name and description for currentLocation.

+Finally, we need a way to set the current location.
+You might be thinking we can just an an ng-click to your markers and pass the location we're looping over into a function.
+That's pretty close, but ngmap has its own event system, so instead of ng-click, we need to use on-click.

 ## Epic Mode

-Now you can register and edit profile information, but you should really be able to do it all in one go.
-Update your Register form to take a few of your profile fields.
-When the user registers, complete registration as normal, log them in as normal, then update their profile information with the information you were sent, all in one go.
+Nothing yet!